andygo52/tech-documentation/README.md

 Reflecting upon this process, what I don't understand, is how there are different versions of the same file, and how you can retrieve a previous version.
 What happens if I create a new branch for each commit?
 What is the difference between committing directly to the master branch and creating a new branch for each commit?

+@7:41 p.m.:
+I'm going to try creating a new branch for this next commit.